hvitis/vue-mastermind-game/README.md

 - After filling a line with your guesses and clicking on the 'Check' button, the computer responses with the result of your guess.

-- For each color in your guess that is in the correct color and correct position in the code sequence, the computer display a small red color on the right side of the current guess.
+- For each color in your guess that is in the correct color and correct position in the code sequence, the computer display a small green color on the right side of the current guess.

-- For each color in your guess that is in the correct color but is NOT in the correct position in the code sequence, the computer display a small white color on the right side of the current guess.
+- For each color in your guess that is in the correct color but is NOT in the correct position in the code sequence, the computer display a small yellow color on the right side of the current guess.

+- For each color in your guess that is in the incorrect color AND in the incorrect position in the code sequence, the computer display a small whitish color.

 - The order of color displays in the right panel does not correlate with the positioning of chosen colors in a row.